 Ganges River Dolphin Conservation Programme

-This long-term integrated conservation programme for the Ganges River dolphin in the Brahmaputra River system supports ecosystem services through research and monitoring, capacity building, environmental awareness and participatory conservation action.
+In 2010, together with in country partners Aaranyak, the Department of Environment and Forests and Wildlife Institute of India, ZSL embarked on a long-term integrated conservation programme for the Ganges River dolphin in the Brahmaputra River system.
+This three-year project was funded by a Darwin Initiative grant and supported ecosystem services through research and monitoring, capacity building, environmental awareness and participatory conservation action.

 ©Sandeep Kumar Behera, WWF-India